official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 of a backlash in Muslim states.

-72 House of Commons, Official Report, 6 March 2002, columns 69-88WH.
+[^72]: House of Commons, Official Report, 6 March 2002, columns 69-88WH.

 422

-The Report of the Iraq Inquiryobjectives that were capable of achievement.
+objectives that were capable of achievement.

 *  Nothing should be done without the full authority and approval of the UN.
 *  Military action should never be taken without clear and realistic political